bobpace/devbox/README.md

     eval `ssh-agent -s`
     ssh-add ~/.ssh/*_rsa

-If you are using boot2docker or otherwise using ssh to a docker host, do it with -A to pass through ssh keys
+If you are using boot2docker or otherwise using ssh to a docker host, do it with -A to pass through ssh keys and -X for clipboard support through X11.

 ##Folder sharing directions from boot2docker